 The Small Diameter Bomb (SDB) is a 250-lb class weapon that increases loadout (number of weapons an aircraft can carry), thus maximizing the number of kills per sortie.
 It will use a common MIL-STD 1760 carriage system carrying four weapons.
+Some aircraft will also carry them internally.
 The SDB will provide fighter and bomber aircraft with an air-to-surface standoff capability from outside of point defenses against fixed targets.
 The SDB will use GPS/INS for guidance.
 Threshold aircraft for SDB is the F-15E.
 Objective aircraft include the A-10, B-1, B-2, F-16, F-35, F-117, F/A-22, and UCAV.
-The SDB weapons system will be interoperable with the information exchange requirements of the air operations theater C2 and intelligence, surveillance, and reconnaissance (ISR) architecture.
-Two-year competitive design and development contracts were awarded to Boeing and Lockheed Martin.
-USAF plans to select the winner in September 2003.
+The SDB weapons system will be interoperable with the information exchange requirements of the air operations theater C2 and intelligencesurveillance-reconnaissance (ISR) architecture.
+Boeing was awarded the contract to develop the SDB in August

-Wind-Corrected Munitions Dispenser

-Brief: A tail kit to be fitted to CBU 87/89/97 dispenser weapons.
+Wind-Corrected Munitions Dispenser Brief: A tail kit fitted to CEM/Gator/SFW (CBU-87/ 89/97) and CBU-107 PAW dispenser weapons.
 When dropped from high altitude, its inertial guidance system corrects for launch transients and wind effects to enhance accuracy.

 Function: Guidance tail kit.
 First Flight: February 1996.

-Delivered: From 2000.
+Delivered: from 2000.

-IOC: FY00.
+IOC: FY00